Dr Daniel Hwang

 Researcher biography

-Daniel has a B.Sc from the National Taiwan University, majoring in Biochemical Science and Technology, and a M.Biotech from the University of Pennsylvania.
-Following graduation, he worked as a research technician in Danielle Reed' lab at the Monell Chemical Senses Center where he first developed a keen interest in genetics and chemosensory perception.
-Later he was awarded scholarships to complete a M.Sc in Nutrition at the University of Washington, under the supervision of Glen Duncan, and a Ph.D in Genetic Epidemiology at the QIMR Berghofer Medical Research Institute, under the supervision of Nicholas Martin and Margaret Wright.
-He then joined David Evans's group at the University of Queensland Diamantina Institue (now the Frazer Institute) as a postdoc.
-Dr Hwang is currently a research fellow at the Institute for Molecular Bioscience.
+Daniel has a B.Sc from the National Taiwan University, majoring in Biochemical Science and Technology, and an M.Biotech from the University of Pennsylvania.
+Following graduation, he worked as a research technician in Danielle Reed's lab at the Monell Chemical Senses Center, where he first developed a keen interest in genetics and chemosensory perception.
+Later, he was awarded scholarships to complete an M.Sc in Nutrition at the University of Washington, under the supervision of Glen Duncan, and a PhD in Genetic Epidemiology at the QIMR Berghofer Medical Research Institute, under the supervision of Nicholas Martin and Margaret Wright.
+He then joined David Evans's group as a postdoc at the University of Queensland Diamantina Institute (now the Frazer Institute).
+Dr Hwang is an ARC DECRA Fellow at the Institute for Molecular Bioscience.